pocestny/wtstar/README.md

 The complexity
 is measured in terms of *time* (the number of consecutive steps) and *work* (the overall number of instructions performed by all active threads).

-The WT\* framework consists of a language and a virtual machine, with a tools to write and execute SIMD programs in an emulated environment.
+The WT\* framework consists of a language, a virtual machine, and a set of tools to write and execute SIMD programs in an emulated environment.

 <a name="toc"></a>